 Pick your AV company/broadcast software

 First off, you need to decide where your stream will be produced.
-If you're working with an AV company, they'll likely have their own favored broadcast software.
+If you're working with an AV company for a hybrid event, to pre-record your sessions, or simply provide a professionally-produced stream, they'll likely have their own favored broadcast software.
 Before you sign the contract, make sure they'll stream via RTMP.

 If you're managing your own broadcast software, it's up to you to pick what's best for your event.
 There are lots of live broadcast platforms to choose from, and the one you pick will mostly be determined by your needs.
 Here are some popular platforms that support RTMP:

 ⭐ Keep in mind, Socio supports these providers "out of the box".
 You would typically use these with RTMP only if you wanted to use multiple platforms in a single live stream.